nv-morpheus/Morpheus/docs/source/developer_guide/guides/3_simple_cpp_stage.md

 However, this doesn't illustrate well how to customize a stage.
 So we will be using the long form signature for our examples.

-The `build_operator` method defines an observer who is subscribed to our input `rxcpp::observable`.
+The `build_operator` method defines an observer which is subscribed to our input `rxcpp::observable`.
 The observer consists of three functions that are typically lambdas:  `on_next`, `on_error`, and `on_completed`.
 Typically, these three functions call the associated methods on the output subscriber.

 ```cpp
 PassThruStage::subscribe_fn_t PassThruStage::build_operator()